-Artichoke health benefits have been known since the 16th century and were highly regarded as an aphrodisiac, though it was not given much attention as a medicinal herb.
-Until the mid-20th century, it did not achieve great prestige as a remedy for hepatic and biliary diseases.
-Artichoke extracts are part of the composition of several medicines because of their notable medicinal actions on the liver and the body.
+Artichoke health benefits have been known since the 16th century, when it was highly regarded as an aphrodisiac.
+However, it was not given much attention as a medicinal herb and did not achieve great prestige as a remedy for hepatic and biliary diseases until the mid-20th century.
+Because of its notable medicinal actions on the liver and the body, artichoke extracts are part of the composition of several medicines.

 - Scientific Name: Cynara scolymus L.